 Unlike a VIN, it’s not illegal to alter your device’s MAC address.
 That’s probably because you really cannot permanently change a device’s MAC address anyway.

 What you can do is disguise a NIC’s real MAC address as another using software.
 This change is temporary.
-When you reset (or re-install) the application, or move the NIC to a different device, its real MAC address will return.
+When you reset (or re-install) the application, or move the NIC to a different device, or sometimes even restart the device, its real MAC address will return.
 That said, keep in mind the limited sense of the word change when it comes to MAC addresses.

 How to change the MAC address of a router